 The problem is due to the light coming in at a specific angle and reflecting off the surface inside the camera, or the lens cover.
-Regardless of the iPhone model you may be using (iPhone 6, iPhone 6s, iPhone 7, etc…), this is a problem every iPhone user is subject to.
+Regardless of the iPhone model you may be using (iPhone 8, iPhone X, iPhone 11 Pro, etc…), this is a problem every iPhone user is subject to.

 This is not a defect of your iPhone either.
-It’s just physics playing tricks on you, and to be fair, virtually any camera, big or small, can be subject to the same issue, although this can be more easily alleviated on standalone DSLRs with a UV filter or a rotating polarizer.
+It’s just physics playing tricks on you, and to be fair, virtually any camera, big or small, can be subject to the same issue.
+However this can be less of an issue on standalone DSLRs with a UV filter or a rotating polarizer.

-How to prevent that green dot from appearing in your photos
+How to prevent that green spot from appearing in your photos

-Once you are aware of that green dot and the cause of it, it becomes much easier to actually try to prevent it from happening to begin with.
+Once you are aware of that green dot and the cause of it, it becomes much easier to actually try to prevent it from happening in the first place.
 There are a couple of things you can do to either attenuate or prevent the spot from showing.

 Another workaround requires that you shield the lens of the iPhone with your lens.
-I find this method to be hit or miss at times, but know that this is an option.
+I find this method to provide inconsistent results, but know that this is an option.

 How to remove the green spot from from your iPhone photos?

-There are many applications in the App Store that allow to do this, but there is one in particular that I find to be the best, and it happens to be free too.
-It’s called Snapseed, and while it is offers many tools to edit photos, it has one specific feature called Healing.
+There are many applications in the App Store that allow to do this, but there is one in particular that I find to be the best.
+It’s called Snapseed, and it happens to be free too.
+While it is offers many tools to edit photos, it has one specific feature called Healing.
 This is what will allow you to remove the green dot in a non-destructive manner.